One of the most common questions we hear from patients considering implants is,

 Healing times vary from person to person.
 Several important factors can influence how quickly you’re ready for dental implants:

-• Oral hygiene: Maintaining clean gums and following post-op instructions promotes faster healing.
+- Oral hygiene: Maintaining clean gums and following post-op instructions promote faster healing.

 Your dental practitioner will monitor your healing through X-rays and clinical exams to determine when you are ready for the implant procedure.